drupalsocialinitiative/social_auth_bitbucket/README.txt

 INTRODUCTION
 ------------

-Social Auth Bitbucket Module is a Bitbucket Authentication integration for Drupal.
-It is based on the Social Auth and Social API projects
+Social Auth Bitbucket is a Bitbucket authentication integration for Drupal.
+It is based on the Social Auth and Social API projects.

 It adds to the site:
  * A new url: /user/login/bitbucket.